violentmonkey/violentmonkey.github.io/content/pages/api/gm.md

 - `status`

-    Same as a standard `XMLHttpRequest`.
+    Same as the standard `XMLHttpRequest`.

 - `statusText`

-    Same as a standard `XMLHttpRequest`.
+    Same as the standard `XMLHttpRequest`.

 - `readyState`

-    Same as a standard `XMLHttpRequest`.
+    Same as the standard `XMLHttpRequest`.

 - `responseHeaders`